 Chart Your Own Future.
-What will you be doing after high school?
+This is a pdf document that will help you answer these questions: What will you be doing after high school?
 Where will you be working, going to school, or living?
 What kind of life do you want?
-Find out “How Your Individualized Education Program (IEP) Can Help” from the Pacer Center.

 How Can My Child Be Involved in the IEP Process?
 Children need as much practice in self advocacy as possible before they turn 18, when parental rights transfer to the special education student.
 Self advocacy skills prepare students for the world and their future beyond high school.

 Self-Advocacy: A Valuable Skill for Your Teenager.
 Self-advocacy is understanding your strengths and needs, identifying your personal goals, knowing your legal rights and responsibilities, and communicating these to others.

 Navigating College Handbook.
 From the Autistic Self-Advocacy Network – An introduction to the college experience from those who’ve been there.
 The writers and contributors are Autistic adults, and who give you the advice that we wish someone could have given us when we headed off to college.
 We wish we could sit down and have a chat with each of you, to share our experiences and answer your questions.
 Free download.

 Self-Advocacy Guides.
 The Arizona Center for Disability Law offers several self-advocacy guides covering different disability-related legal issues free of charge.
 The guides cover topics such as employment, discrimination, assistive technology, special education, and more.